Kells is a little town in the County of Meath, in the Republic of Ireland.

 However, thirty folios have been lost over the course of time, and even the folios that exist have had to be trimmed for maintenance and rebinding.

-The Purpose of the Book:
+The Purpose of the Book

 Despite holding together the contents of the gospels, the book had more of a ceremonial use than a practical one.
 It was not meant for reading during mass.
 One of the biggest reasons behind this belief is the production and appearance of the content within the book itself.

 While the pictures and illustrations have been constructed with a lot of deliberate care and effort, the words themselves are carelessly written and sprawled across the pages.
-There is the repetition of words and paragraphs, exclusion of important phrases, and an absence of effort to correct these major errors.

 In a nutshell, the appearance and aesthetics of the book took precedence over its practical utility.

-Exploring the Contents:
+Exploring the Contents

 The Vulgate is a 4th century Latin translation of the Bible.
 The Book of Kells is said to have copied the gospels of the new testament from the Vulgate itself.
 However, as discussed above, the scribes were rather inconsistent and careless in their writings.